gilzoide/godot-lua-pluginscript/blog/1-design-en.md

 When initializing the runtime, a new [lua_State](https://www.lua.org/manual/5.4/manual.html#lua_State) will be created and Godot functionality setup in it.
-The Lua VM will use engine memory management routines, so that memory is tracked by the performance monitors in debug builds of the game/application.
+The Lua Virtual Machine (VM) will use engine memory management routines, so that memory is tracked by the performance monitors in debug builds of the game/application.
 All scripts will share this same state.